Federa news and projects

 - Growing up guide for adolescents (Ponton): Ukrainian, Russian language versions

-On 16 May FEDERA and other organisations engaged in the joint fact-finding since June 2022 launched the publication documenting the experiences of adult refugee women from Ukraine who needed access to sexual and reproductive health and gender-based violence support services.
+Since June 2022, led by the Center for Reproductive Rights, FEDERA and Feminoteka are the two organisations from Poland that together with other organisations from countries bordering Ukraine have been working together on a project to document the experiences of adult refugee women from Ukraine who needed access to sexual and reproductive health and gender-based violence support services.

 For the detailed information about all our activities please check both Polish and English websites, our FB, Twitter and Instagram accounts.

 On 6 February, the fifth trial of Justyna Wydrzynska accused of assisting in abortion was held.
 Abortion Dream Team activist faces three years in prison for passing the abortion pill which falls under art.
 152§2 of the Polish Criminal Code.
 Wydrzyńska lawyer’s motion to exclude Ordo Iuris from the case as a social party has been rejected.
 A woman who have received medical abortion pills testified in the court on this date.
 Next hearing has been scheduled for 14 March.